The headline rules

 Worked example: a $24,000 California install

-Suppose a homeowner installs an 8 kW system for $24,000 (gross), placed in service in 2025.
-The qualifying expenditure is $24,000; the credit is:
+Suppose a homeowner installed an 8 kW system for $24,000 (gross), placed in service in 2025.
+The qualifying expenditure was $24,000; under the then-applicable 30% credit, the credit was:

 $24,000 × 30% = $7,200

-That $7,200 is claimed on Form 5695, Part I, then carried to Schedule 3 of Form 1040, Line 5a.
+That $7,200 was claimed on Form 5695, Part I, then carried to Schedule 3 of Form 1040, Line 5a.
 It reduces your federal income tax dollar-for-dollar.

 The "non-refundable" trap